DavidSM64/Diddy-Kong-Racing/README.md

 Show scores for Adventure One & Adventure Two: `./score.sh`
 Show score for Adventure One only: `./score.sh -a 1`
-Show score for Adventure Two only: `./score.sh -a 2`
+Show score for Adventure Two only: `./score.sh -a 2` Show score for another version (default: us.v77): `./score.sh -v VERSION` Show score percentage summary: `./score.sh -s`
+Show score without libultra progress in Adventure One: `./score.sh --nolib`
-Show top 10 files remaining: `./score.sh -t 10`
+Show top files remaining (default: 10): `./score.sh -t TOP` Show treemap view in a file (default: treemap.html): `./score.sh --treemap TREEMAP`

 To make progress in Adventure 2, a function must be properly named (must not start with `func_`) and also include a doxygen comment above it.